 Most single phase A/C compressors are PSC (permanent split capacitor) motors that have low starting torque.
-For many applications this is ok because the pressures have a chance to equalize during the off cycle so only low starting torque is required.
+For many applications, this is ok because the pressures have a chance to equalize during the off cycle so only low starting torque is required.
 Though most PSC A/C compressors don't come with hard start devices they can easily be added.
-Older compressors that are having starting problems, compressors used with TXVs or solenoid valves, low voltage conditions are some of the many reasons a hard start kits may be needed.
+Older compressors that are having starting problems, compressors used with TXVs or solenoid valves, low voltage conditions are some of the many reasons hard start kits may be needed.
 During start up the inrush current is high, causing heavy strain and heat in the compressor start windings.
-A hard start kits added to a new compressor greatly reduce this strain on the compressor windings while possibly extending the life of the compressor.
-This reduction in start up inrush current may also reduce operational cost as well as stopping light flicker.
+Hard start kits added to a new compressor greatly reduce this strain on the compressor windings while possibly extending the life of the compressor.
+This reduction in start-up inrush current may also reduce operational cost as well as stopping light flicker.

 The PTC (Positive Temperature Coefficient) or torque multiplier hard start kit will normally be the cheapest and easiest to install as they normally have only two wires.
 This hard start kit will have an oversized capacitor that drops out of the circuit more on time then compressor speed.
 The PTC start kit may stay in the circuit too long, not long enough, and can be affected by high ambient temperatures.
 This may not be the best choice for new compressors.

 The 5-2-1 Compressor Saver would be a better choice for installation on new compressors.
 The 5-2-1 has a capacitor and potential relay that is very similar to the OEM start kit but with a universal relay and capacitor.
-Like the OEM relay the 5-2-1 will drop out of the start circuit as the compressor speeds up so it is much better then the PTC.
-Unlike the OEM start kit the universal relay and capacitor ratings will not be specific to the compressor requirements.
+Like the OEM relay, the 5-2-1 will drop out of the start circuit as the compressor speeds up so it is much better than the PTC.
+Unlike the OEM start kit, the universal relay and capacitor ratings will not be specific to the compressor requirements.

-The ICM805 may be the best after market choice.
-The ICM805 has a universal capacitor and a relay that operates on compressor Òcurrent.Ó The ICM805 also has a built in current sensor that engages the capacitor for precisely the correct amount of time.
-This ensures maximum starting torque wile protecting the start windings.
+The ICM805 may be the best aftermarket choice.
+The ICM805 has a universal capacitor and a relay that operates on compressor Òcurrent.Ó The ICM805 also has a built-in current sensor that engages the capacitor for precisely the correct amount of time.
+This ensures maximum starting torque while protecting the start windings